Kany García: Songwriting

 Kany Garcia has written all the songs for her albums.
 She has also written songs for other artists such as: Ha*Ash, Ednita Nazario, Pedro Capó, Fabiola, and Chayanne.
 She wrote "De Todas" for Chayanne's new album "En Todo Estaré".
 In December 2016, García wrote a song title "Chegaste" for Jennifer Lopez and Roberto Carlos.
 The song was recorded in Portuguese and Spanish.
 It is set to be included in Lopez's upcoming second Spanish album.
 The song was released on her YouTube on December 15, 2016, and was released for digital download and on Spotify the next day.
 In 2018, she wrote "Esa Mujer" especially for a duet between Roberto Carlos and Alejandro Sanz.
 It was released for digital download on Spotify, iTunes and Amazon on July 20 and will be part of Roberto Carlos new album.
 His first release completely in Spanish.

 Personal life

 García married her guitarist and boyfriend of seven years, Carlos Padial, on December 19, 2010.
 The wedding was a private ceremony held at the Parroquia Santa Clara in Carolina, Puerto Rico, followed by a reception at an estate in the same city.
 However, the couple divorced in September 2013.

 On February 13, 2016, García publicly announced she is in a same sex relationship with her personal trainer, Jocelyn Troche.
-On December 25, 2019, Garcia announced that she and Joceylyn Troche were married.
+On December 25, 2019, Garcia announced that she and Jocelyn were married.